SciML/Catalyst.jl/docs/src/tutorials/reaction_network_representation.md

 It is evident from the preceding graph that the network is not reversible.
 However, it satisfies a weaker property in that there is a path from each reaction complex back to itself within its associated subgraph.
-This is known as a *weak reversiblity*.
+This is known as *weak reversiblity*.
 One can test a network for weak reversibility by using the [`isweaklyreversible`](@ref) function:
 ```@example s1
 # need subnetworks from the reaction network first